alchermd/goat/docs/notes.md

 On writing test for trivial functions:

 > ...if they’re really trivial tests, then they won’t take you that long to write them.
 So stop moaning and just write them already.

+On refactoring:

+> When refactoring, work on either the code or the tests, but not both at once.